Viatreen/Jets_2D/README.md

 # Jets_2D
+This application trains simulated 2-dimensional drones to compete with each other.
+Points are based on airtime, striking the opponent with a bulllet, and avoiding enemy bullets.
+Several thousand iterations of drone matches are run in parallel with the best drones kept and mutated slightly.

+# Setup Instruction

 An nVidia graphics card is required to run this application. nVidia GPU architecture target is set in CMakeLists.txt in the project root directory.
 *Currently compiling for Pascal (GTX 10-series), Volta (Expensive deep learning cards), and Turing (RTX 20-series) architectures.